sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-push-customclient/cp-mobile-dev-kit-push-customclient.md

 ### Create MDK client

-Follow step 4 from [Build Your Mobile Development Kit Client Using MDK SDK](https://developers.sap.com/tutorials/cp-mobile-dev-kit-build-client.html) tutorial to create your branded MDK client.
+Follow step 4 from [Build Your mobile development kit Client Using MDK SDK](https://developers.sap.com/tutorials/cp-mobile-dev-kit-build-client.html) tutorial to create your branded MDK client.

 ### Test a Simple Notification in your MDK client